 The TED Radio Hour

-Tuesday Evening At 7PM & Sunday Evening At 6PM
+Tuesday At 7pm & Sunday At 6pm CST

 TED Radio Hour with host Manoush Zomorodi uses TED Talks as a launching point to explore the best ideas in technology, entertainment, design and much more, each approach to every idea is different, and each is fascinating listening.